REMEXLabs/GPII-Statistical-Matchmaker/README.md

 	curl -H "Content-Type: application/json" --data @sample_in.json http://127.0.0.1:8077/match

+## Licence

+The code of the GPII/Cloud4all Statistical Matchmaker's runtime component is available under the [BSD 3-Clause License](https://github.com/REMEXLabs/GPII-Statistical-Matchmaker/blob/master/LICENSE.txt).

 ## Funding Acknowledgement

 The research leading to these results has received funding from the European